 Liability coverage will not pay for damages to your own vehicle.
 If you cause an accident, you will need collision coverage in order to get help with repairs.
 If you still owe money on your vehicle, your lienholder will require you to have extra protection until you’ve paid it off.
 Make sure you’ve got the coverage you need so they don’t try to repossess your car.

 Comprehensive coverage will pay for losses from theft, vandalism, storms, and hit-and-run drivers.
 Remember, losing control of your vehicle because of ice or other road conditions doesn’t count.
 It’s your responsibility to drive safely and use the proper equipment, no matter what the road conditions are.

-Higher-risk areas will charge more for coverage, but that doesn‘t mean you should skip out.
+Higher-risk areas will charge more for car insurance coverage, but that doesn‘t mean you should skip out.
 If you can’t afford to repair or replace your vehicle when something happens to it, then you should look at your options.

 Less expensive MA insurance may be available

 Fortunately for Mass. residents, the state now allows insurance carriers to be competitive with their rate.
 Prior to April 2008, the insurance commissioner would set rates for carriers under the "fix-and-established" system.
 Therefore, very few companies were in the marketplace and motorists had very few choices for coverage.